-When checking your email, you may sometimes see an error message stating “You may have exceeded the maximum number of connections to this server”.
-Email servers are typically protected with rules that permit only a certain number of concurrent connections from each IP address.
+When checking your email, you may sometimes see an error message stating, “You may have exceeded the maximum number of connections to this server.”
+This is because email servers are usually protected with rules that limit the number of concurrent connections from each IP address.

-If you try to connect to your email using multiple computers running multiple email clients, you can exceed the maximum number of permitted connections, and the error will be displayed.
+If you try to connect to your email using multiple computers with multiple email clients, you can exceed the maximum number of permitted connections.

-Note that this is only a temporary restriction.
-To resolve the error, simply reduce the number of concurrent connections to the email server by closing you mail applications.
-Once the number of connections drops below the limit, you will be able to access your email once again.
+However, this is only a temporary restriction.
+To resolve the error, all you need to do is reduce the number of concurrent connections by closing your mail applications.
+Once the number of connections drops below the limit, you’ll be able to reaccess your email.